 This matrix lists courses we plan to offer during the time indicated and is subject to change.
 Additional courses may be offered; see our current quarter's catalog for the most up-to-date information.

-Students are required to complete 12 units of regular-session WRIT courses and two X400-level courses that teach professional skills in photojournalism, data-driven journalism, the business of journalism, and international reporting.
+Students are required to complete 12 units of regular-session WRIT courses and 2-3 X400-level courses that teach professional skills in photojournalism, data-driven journalism, the business of journalism, and international reporting.

 To be eligible for the professional certificate, students must: